CBorowski-dev/docs-operaton-org/content/update/patch-level.md

 ### Spring Boot Starter and Run logs admin user information on `DEBUG` level

-In previous releases, when configuring Camunda's admin user in the Spring Boot Starter and Run via `camunda.bpm.admin-user`, information about the admin user appeared in the logs on log level `INFO` on startup.
+In previous releases, when configuring Operaton's admin user in the Spring Boot Starter and Run via `camunda.bpm.admin-user`, information about the admin user appeared in the logs on log level `INFO` on startup.
 With this release, the log level for the logs `STARTER-SB010` and `STARTER-SB011` was changed to `DEBUG`.

 ## 7.20.2 to 7.20.3